abijith-tk/c-programs/README.md

-# ds-lab
+# C programs

-Data structures lab programs
+Set of some C programs